mekariavre/avytta/avlogem/README.md

 ## Features
 - Structured logging with JSON output
 - `Log(value interface{})` for logging any value
-- `LogLine(message string)` logs a message with caller file and line
+- `LogStack(message string)` logs a message with caller file information useful for logic path tracing
 - `Bunch()` for building up fields and logging them
 - Global `NowFunc` for mocking time in tests